kehvinbehvin/NFT-SaleContract/README.md

 - find this one your node provider.

 Verifying Contract on Etherscan/Polygonscan
-- npx hardhat verify --network polygon_mumbai --constructor-args arguments.js 0xdC1911aBcDCf1a2bda45472f9FE9B87328F935c7
+- npx hardhat verify --network polygon_mumbai --constructor-args arguments.js 0x0d2C4A0D17DaA28E40064f832285768A8968C8e9
+- npx hardhat verify --network matic --constructor-args arguments.js <contract address>
 - Relevant packages: hardhat-etherscan

 How to make a purchase using ChumbiCloneSale

-- Set chumbiSaleClone saleenabled or opentoALl to true (You can only buy if you are whitelisted / if there is sale going on)
+- Set Sale contract saleenabled or opentoALl to true (You can only buy if you are whitelisted / if there is sale going on)
-- Set ChumbiSaleClone contract as admin of ChumbiClone contract (Only admins can call transfer function on chumbiclone contract)
+- Set Sale contract as admin of ChumbiClone contract (Only admins can call transfer function on chumbiclone contract)
-- Get erc20token from metamaskwallet address = 0x237c2E322dA2A0000955d9EbE4b6ce111E1FA37a
-- Give approval to ChumbiCloneSale to make a transfer of tokens from your wallet to the ChumbiCloneSale contract
-    - Call approve function on ChumbiCloneERC20Token contract = 0x95B647fA16bcc5cA8c808B76B1bEeDAB4efb0Ef4
-        - Approve spender as ChumbiCloneSale contract = 0x4a309a504F5C0dce335349dBeCB96dDe51C206F1
-        - Can check transaction by calling allowance function, provide your wallet address and the ChumbiSaleClone contract
-    - Call purchase function on ChumbiCloneERC20Token contract = 0x95B647fA16bcc5cA8c808B76B1bEeDAB4efb0Ef4
-        - Pass in nfttype number